lukas-schaetzle/face-super-resolution/README.md

 # IW276 Autonome Systeme Labor - Face Super-Resolution on Jetson Nano

+This program takes a camera feed or video/image file as input and tries to detect faces in every frame.
+The extracted faces (left images in right panel) are downscaled (bilinear scaling) to a 16x16 px face (middle images, upscaled in the UI) which is then used as input for the face super resolution.
+Ideally, its output (right images) is close to the original face.

 ![Screenshot Program](https://github.com/Tummerhore/face-super-resolution/blob/master/readme_images/ScreenshotProgram.png?raw=true)

 > This work was done by Lukas Schätzle, Jacqueline Wegert, Benno Latermann during the IWI276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in SS 2020.